eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 Determines the speed of the vehicle at insertion, where maxDepartSpeed = MIN(speedLimit * speedFactor, vType_desiredMaxSpeed * speedFactor, vType_maxSpeed);

 - `≥0`: The vehicle is tried to be inserted using the given speed.
 If that speed is unsafe, departure is delayed.
-- "`random`": A random speed between 0 and maxDepartSpeed is used, the speed may be adapted to accomodate a leader or intersection ensure a safe distance to the leader vehicle.
+- "`random`": A random speed between 0 and maxDepartSpeed is used, the speed may be adapted to accommodate a leader or intersection ensure a safe distance to the leader vehicle.
-- "`max`": The maxDeparSpeed is used when possible, the speed may be lowered to accomodate a leader vehicle or intersections.
+- "`max`": The maxDeparSpeed is used when possible, the speed may be lowered to accommodate a leader vehicle or intersections.
 - "`desired`": The maxDepartSpeed is used.
 If that speed is unsafe, departure is delayed.
 - "`speedLimit`": The speed limit of the lane is used.
 If that speed is unsafe, departure is delayed.
 - "`last`": The current speed of the last vehicle on the departure lane is used (or 'desired' speed if the lane is empty).
 If that speed is unsafe, departure is delayed.